makinacorpus/django-safedelete/README.rst

 For various reasons, you may want to avoid deleting objects from your database.

-This Django application provides a model mixin, that allows you to transparently retrieve or delete your objects, without having them deleted from your database.
+This Django application provides an abstract model, that allows you to transparently retrieve or delete your objects, without having them deleted from your database.

 You can choose what happens when you delete an object :